naufal225/application-to-do-list-php/README.md

 4. **Start the Application:**
 - Navigate to the project directory.
 - Start your PHP development server:

   ```
   php -S localhost:8000
   ```

 5. **Access the Application:**
 - Open your web browser and go to  `http://localhost:8000`.

 6. **Login Credentials:**
-- Use the following credentials to log in:
-  - Username: `admin`
-  - Password: `admin123`
+- Log in with your:

 7. **Start Managing Your Tasks:**
 - You can now start managing your to-do list by adding, editing, and deleting tasks.